-- Holding more formal conversations with the parents and pupils. - Working with your local authority (LA) and other relevant partners.
+Holding more formal conversations with the parents and pupils.

 Where voluntary support has not been effective and/or not been engaged with, we will work with our LA to put formal support in place.
 Such as:

 - Use an attendance contract or an education supervision order. - Intensify support through statutory children's social care involvement where there are safeguarding concerns, especially where absence becomes severe.